TrueAbility/cybersecurity/PRACTICES.md

 ## Onboarding

 Our teammates read and respond to this document during their onboarding.
 This document is linked to our onboarding checklist.
 This link will always point to the latest version of this document.
 If you have any feedback on this document, please send it to our support department email and it will be raised within our security team.
-Note that a [background check](#background_check) is required for all teammates prior to starting work with any Xenon company.
+Note that a [background check](#background_check) is required for all teammates prior to starting work with any company.

 CAIQ: HRS-03, HRS-09.